How to parallel park

 - Prepare to park.
 Come almost to a stop alongside the space where you intend to park (this forces any drivers behind you to hang back and gives you room to reverse).
 Ease off the brakes and move slowly forward alongside the car you are going to park behind – keep a good arm's length out.
 Stop when the rears of both cars are level.

 - Reverse into the parking spot.
 Select reverse gear.
 Look back over your shoulder into the parking space and keep looking back.
 Reverse slowly until you judge your back wheel is getting near the rear of the car next to you.
 (Your back wheel is what's called a ‘pivot point’ - the point your car pivots around as you steer.)

 - Start steering.
 Drive even slower and begin to steer quickly into the parking position.
 When your car is nearly at an angle of 45 degrees to the kerb quickly straighten the steering.

 - Adjust steering.
 Continue to reverse straight and slow for a very short distance and then steer quickly back the other way until you are nearly parallel to the kerb.

-- Fine tune your final position.
-Use the car behind and car in front to judge where you should be.
+- Fine-tune your final position.
+Use the car behind and the car in front to judge where you should be.
 If there is a shop window nearby, look for your reflection – you’ll find this very helpful for positioning